zhendrikse/science/index.md

 <div class="header_line"><br/></div>

 <blockquote>
-The important thing is not to stop questioning.
+The feeling of awed wonder that science can give us is one of the highest experiences of which the human psyche is capable.
+It is a deep aesthetic passion to rank with the finest that music and poetry can deliver. &mdash;
-Curiosity has its own reason for existence.
+<a href="https://en.wikipedia.org/wiki/Richard_Dawkins">Richard Dawkins</a> in
-One cannot help but be in awe when he contemplates the mysteries of eternity, of life, of the marvelous structure of reality.
-It is enough if one tries merely to comprehend a little of this mystery each day. &mdash; <a href="https://en.wikipedia.org/wiki/Albert_Einstein">Albert Einstein</a>
+<a href="https://en.wikipedia.org/wiki/Unweaving_the_Rainbow">Unweaving the Rainbow</a>, 1998.
 </blockquote><br/>

 <!--                             -->
 <!-- Astro and Molecular physics -->